‘Seeking the Localization Utopia’ with Mazin Al-Jumaili

 Working as One Team

 If you are a content producer, your localization and digital service providers would work as an extension of your team.
 Providing additional delivery support to licensed content partners on your behalf.
-Allowing for a more streamlined delivery experience, ensuring that you wouldn’t need to increase fixed overheads by expanding your teams to accomodate more content processing.
+Allowing for a more streamlined delivery experience, ensuring that you wouldn’t need to increase fixed overheads by expanding your teams to accommodate more content processing.

 The ‘localization utopia’ would be a true end-to-end managed service controlled by you.